StevenFleming/Apollo/README.md

 ## Support and contact details

-If Users Run into issues please contact me at 12flemings@gmail.com
+If Users run into issues please contact me at 12flemings@gmail.com

 ## Technologies Used

-Used .dm
+Used atom and .md

 ### License